EugenMayer/consul-docker-stability-tests/node-ids/README.md

 It seems like not persisting the `agent client` data directories does actually not harm in docker-envs since it seems like the nodes are de-registered automatically when the node is removed / stopped thus no orphaned nodes exists when we shutdown client1 (and it deregisterds) and then starts again with a new node-id.
+This is part of the docs https://www.consul.io/docs/agent/options.html#leave_on_terminate where clients are always auto-leaving on shutdown, so thats no wonder